Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/README.md

 #####   4.`Basic qualifications`
 +   Bachelor degree or equivalence
 +   Experience with system administration, network administration, IT security systems architecture or other technical discipline
-+   Scripting in a cloud-based language such as python, java or .NET
++   Scripting in a cloud-based language such as Python, Java or .NET
 +   AWS Certifications

 #####   5.`Solutions architect career pathway`